rthijs/ProgramLegoPoweredUp/README.md

 I don't like controlling my Liebherr 9800 model with the Lego Power+ Android app.
 Controls on a touch screen just plain suck.
 Also I'd like another programming language than the graphical blocks Lego uses.

-Eventually I hope to use the [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) in a custom enclosure with fysical knobs to controll my Lego sets.
+Eventually I hope to use the [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) in a custom enclosure with physical knobs to control my Lego sets.

 The development I'll do on a Raspberry Pi 4 with 4 gigs of ram.
 The low power Zero does not make a great development computer.

-The Lego Powered Up brick connects with Bluetooth Low Engergy (BLE) and this is available for most Raspberry Pi's.
+The Lego Powered Up brick connects with Bluetooth Low Energy (BLE) and this is available for most Raspberry Pi's.

 ## Bluetooth Low Energy
 According to `apt search` the `bluez` package for Bluetooth support is at version 5.50-1.2.
 To install the latest version, currently 5.62, I followed instructions from [here](https://www.argenox.com/library/bluetooth-low-energy/using-raspberry-pi-ble/).